 New Jersey Department of Labor and Workforce Development (NJDOL) - Office of Apprenticeship

-Grants to New Jersey nonprofit organizations, CBOs, employers, trade and business groups, LEAs, vocational and high schools, institutions of higher education, and government agencies for workforce development programs.
+Grants to New Jersey nonprofit organizations, CBOs, employers, trade and business groups, LEAs, vocational and high schools, IHEs, and government agencies for workforce development programs.
 Applicants must submit an LOI prior to applying.
 Funding is intended to help individuals enter and succeed in Registered Apprenticeship programs.
-Applicants will be eligible to include stipend funding within their PACE program budget.

-Eligible pre-apprenticeship programs have a documented partnership with at least one Registered Apprenticeship program sponsor, and together they expand the participant's career pathway opportunities with industry-based training coupled with classroom instruction.
+These pre-apprenticeship programs have a documented partnership with at least one Registered Apprenticeship program sponsor that is committed to hiring from the pre-apprenticeship program within 18 months from the start of the contract period of performance, and together, they expand the participant's career pathway opportunities with industry-based training coupled with classroom instruction.
 The program will drive economic development through skills and educational attainment and create pathways to better-paying careers and advanced credentials.

 Applications will be evaluated on the strength of the career pathway and partnerships proposed, the quality of programming proposed, and the lead applicant’s organizational capacity to implement the proposal.
-Greater weight will be given to applications that build career pathways for individuals who did not receive a high school diploma (or its recognized equivalent) or who did not complete a secondary school education in a home-school setting, through co-enrollment in adult basic skills education in concert with a pre-apprenticeship program as well as post-secondary education coursework that enables such individuals to be eligible to receive financial aid through the Ability to Benefit (ATB) provision of Title IV of the federal Higher Education Act (HEA).
+As noted below, greater weight will be given to applications that build career pathways for individuals who did not receive a high school diploma (or its recognized equivalent) or who did not complete a secondary school education in a home-school setting, through co-enrollment in adult basic skills education in concert with a pre-apprenticeship program as well as post-secondary education coursework that enables such individuals to be eligible to receive financial aid through the Ability to Benefit (ATB) provision of Title IV of the federal Higher Education Act (HEA).
+All applicants should demonstrate their ability to ensure participants are able to acquire measurable skill gains as verified through regular progress reports.
+PACE funds can also be used to support the attainment of a high school equivalency diploma or GED.

 Applications that contain pre-apprenticeship training within the following industry clusters will be viewed favorably in the proposal evaluation process: